A Guide to “Aha!” Moment – How to find it, Definition, Examples

 “So THAT’S how this works!”

-Though aha! moment or the common notion of a Eureka moment has been in psychology as a term for a long time, aha! moment in SaaS is relatively new.
+Although the concept of an aha! moment (sometimes thought of as a Eureka moment) has been around in psychology for a while, the idea of an aha! moment in SaaS is relatively new.

-Don’t have the time?
-Here’s the TL;DR and our quick YouTube video that covers it all ⬇️
+Don't have time to read the full article?
+Here's the TL;DR and our quick YouTube video that covers it all ⬇️

 TL;DR